Perjury & Obstruction Of Justice - Federal Criminal Defense Attorney

-Obstruction of Justice
+Federal Obstruction of Justice Charges in New York

-Obstruction of justice presents itself when an individual acts in a way to intentionally impede or interfere with a government investigation or prosecution.
 Federal charges within this realm are designed to preserve the integrity of the criminal justice process.
 This statute applies to all phases, from an investigation, to a prosecution and trial, to a sentencing.

 Commonly, this charge is seen where a person willfully and knowingly interferes with a government investigation or court proceeding.
 Witnesses tampering, destroying evidence, and bribing a juror can all lead to obstruction charges.

-There are a number offenses that a can be committed and obstruction of justice can take almost any form, including:
+There are a number offenses that can be committed and obstruction of justice can take almost any form, including:

 • Obstructing a federal process or writ server.